 Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

-The first flavors to come out are quite acidic.
+During extraction, the water draws compounds out of the beans and dissolves them.
+The first flavors it draws out are quite acidic.
 After that come the sweet, fruity flavors.
 Finally, the bitter, unpleasant ones.
-The story below compares a coffee bean to the layers of the earth:

-When you brew coffee, you’re aiming to pull out some acidity, all of those nice flavors in the middle, and maybe a hint of bitterness—but not too much.
+When you brew coffee, you want to pull out some of the acidity, all the nice flavors in the middle, and maybe a hint of bitterness—but not too much.

-To get it right, you need each of those coffee granules to be about the same size, and to be in contact with water for just the right amount of time.
+To get it right, you need the coffee granules to be uniform in size, and have contact with the water for just the right amount of time.

 Even extraction results in a cup full of the good stuff.